tradeling/technical-assesment/qa-automation/readme.md

 ## Bonus Round (not required, but nice-to-have)

-- Publish test report in html format using customer code or cypress reporting plugin
+- Publish test report in html format using custom code or cypress reporter plugin
 - Usage of code quality tools such as eslint, prettier, typescript
 - Integration of your tests into a CI pipeline
 - Manual test cases for given scenarios